robertmaxwilliams/blog/_posts/2018-4-10-Download-Time.md

 ### Classifier

-I trained the "[bottleneck](https://www.tensorflow.org/tutorials/image_retraining)" of an image classification model, taken from the tensorflow models repo, on the viperlib images.
-They were categorized by the metadata collected during webscraping.
+I trained the "[bottleneck](https://www.tensorflow.org/tutorials/image_retraining)" of an image classification model, taken from the tensorflow models repo, on the moillusion images.
+I used a smaller subset of the categories, categories that had at least 20 images and seemed relevant to the goals of the project.

 ![better than random](/images/confusion-illusion.png)